OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Ligation.md

     resp[:choice] == 'Enable expert mode'
   end

-  def introduction(ops)
+  def introduction(_ops)
     show do
-      title "Welcome to OLASimple Ligation"
+      title 'Welcome to OLASimple Ligation'
-      note 'You will be running the OLASimple Ligation protocol' note 'In this protocol you will be using PCR samples from the last protocol' \
+      note 'You will be running the OLASimple Ligation protocol' note 'In this protocol you will be using PCR samples from the PCR protocol' \
-            ' and adding small pieces of DNA which will allow you to detect HIV mutations.' check 'OLA Ligation is highly sensitive.
-Small contamination can cause false positive.
-Before proceed, please check with your assigner if the space and pipettes have been wiped with 10% bleach and 70% ethanol.' end end
+      ' and adding small pieces of DNA which will allow you to detect HIV mutations.' end end